 Going to kindergarten is a big step for kids, which is why preparation is key.
-These 20 ways to get ready for kindergarten will help kids be more successful during their kindergarten year, whether they’re learning at home or in the classroom.
+These ways for getting ready for kindergarten will help kids be more successful during their kindergarten year, whether they’re learning at home or in the classroom.
 So in this last summer before they start going to school, make sure they are ready for kindergarten.
 It can be fun to work on preparing for kindergarten!

 Getting Ready for Kindergarten